colenliu/ExpenseTracker/README.md

 <h3>OVERVIEW</h3>

-- webpage that stores expenses by accepting user input and interacting with MongoDB
+- Webpage that stores expenses by accepting user input and interacting with MongoDB
-- front-end written in HTML and CSS (HTML file found in views folder)
+- Front-end written in HTML and CSS (HTML file found in views folder)
-- back-end written in Python using the Bottle framework and PyMongo driver
+- Back-end written in Python using the Bottle framework and PyMongo driver

 <h3>PREREQUISITES</h3>